-Ana Paula Affonso Brito is an experienced trial lawyer and litigator who has worked with intellectual property since 2001.
-A partner at Montaury Pimenta, Machado & Vieira de Mello since 2011, Ms Affonso Brito has extensive experience in handling complex IP litigation matters before the Brazilian federal and state courts for domestic and international clients and has been leading one of the firm’s litigation teams since 2018.
-She focuses her practice on IP litigation, with an emphasis on patents, trademarks, copyright, domain names, designs and unfair competition law, assisting clients in different fields of activity and technology, such as pharmaceutical, telecom, house appliances, crop science, cosmetics, fashion, food, mechanical, oil and gas, machinery and software.
+Ana Paula Affonso Brito is an experienced trial lawyer and litigator who has worked in intellectual property since 2001.
+A partner at Montaury Pimenta, Machado & Vieira de Mello since 2011, Ms Affonso Brito has extensive experience in handling complex IP litigation matters before the Brazilian federal and state courts for domestic and international clients, and has been leading one of the firm’s litigation teams since 2018.
+She focuses her practice on IP litigation, with an emphasis on patents, trademarks, copyright, domain names, designs and unfair competition law, assisting clients in different fields of activity and technology, such as pharmaceuticals, telecom, house appliances, crop science, cosmetics, fashion, food, mechanical, oil and gas, machinery and software.

 Ms Affonso Brito’s practice includes:

-- evaluation of potential litigation risks;
+- evaluating potential litigation risks;

 - collaborating with corporate departments to review and advise on litigation strategies;

 - handling and monitoring a variety of complex litigation matters; and

 - representing plaintiffs and defendants in IP litigation across the country.